Find a Qualified Attorney Near You

 In January 2024, the European Food Safety Authority confirmed the new safety guidelines for BPAs and other toxins.
 Under the new guidelines, manufacturers in Europe may not market products with more than two parts per trillion BPA.

-The problem many consumer agencies have is that there are loopholes in these regulations.
+Many consumer agencies have issues with loopholes in these regulations.
 Companies take advantage of these loopholes and manage to sell products with much higher levels of BPA and other endocrine-disrupting chemicals.

-These other endocrine disruptors (BADGE) are closely related to bisphenol-A.
+Other endocrine disruptors, like bisphenol A diglycidyl ether (BADGE), are closely related to bisphenol-A.

 Bisphenol A is estrogenic.
 It mimics the female sex hormone.
 Studies have linked BPA to:

 If you believe you are sick because of BPA, seek immediate medical attention.
 Your doctor will run toxicology reports to see if you have traces of BPA in your body.
-If you do, talk to a product liability attorney to see if you have a valid legal claim.
+If you do, you may have a valid legal claim.
+An attorney can help you with this process.

 Can I Solve This on My Own or Do I Need an Attorney?